mikakallberg/Project-Portfolio-5-DRF/README.md

 ### Content credits
 - For unique models a walkthru video from the account [Code With Stein](https://www.youtube.com/watch?v=SF1k_Twr9cg) was used.
-However current project is not an exactly the same, the biggest difference is walkthru is a one to many, while this project is one to one.
+However current project is not exactly the same, the biggest difference is the walkthru is a one to many relationship, while the chat function in this project is mainly a one to one relationship.
+Howevere there is a possibility to expand the app named contacts to include a one to many chat.

 ### Media
 - For how to make the README nav-bar https://github.com/artkonekt/menu/blob/master/README.md was used.